ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 - prerquisite - install `imagehash`: `pip install imagehash`
 - reference run (v2.7.0): `export reference_dir=/work/bd0854/b382109/v270` (contains `preproc/` dirs too, 122 recipes)
 - current run (v2.8.0): `export current_dir=path_to_current_run`
-- command to run: `nohup python ESMValTool/esmvaltool/utils/testing/regression/compare.py reference_dir current_dir > compare_v280_output.txt`
+- command to run: `nohup python ESMValTool/esmvaltool/utils/testing/regression/compare.py --reference $reference_dir --current $current_dir > compare_v280_output.txt`

 Appendix
 ========

-Here you can find a list of useful files:
+Here you can find a list of useful files and directories:

-- Formatted list of current recipes (as of v2.7.0) to be used with Markdown entries (on DKRZ/Lvante) at `/home/b/b382109/Tool_Release_270_Scripts/all_recipes.md` or in the draft Pull Request
+- Formatted list of current recipes (as of v2.7.0) to be used with Markdown entries (on DKRZ/Lvante) at `/home/b/b382109/Tool_Release_270_Scripts/all_recipes.md` or in the draft Pull Request https://github.com/ESMValGroup/ESMValTool/pull/2883
+- last release (v2.7.0) submit scripts on DKRZ/Levante `/home/b/b382109/submit`
+- Miniconda3 installer file on DKRZ/Levante `/home/b/b382109/Miniconda3-py39_4.12.0-Linux-x86_64.sh` (remember to immediately update conda after using it, it is fairly old, from May 2022)
+- list of Autoassess reference files and masks on DKRZ/Levante `/home/b/b382109/autoassess_files`